 We recruited a roster of 14 skiers, each of whom rode at least one set of skis.
-Around half of them skied more than three of the pairs.
-On this test team were four internationally certified guides, three non-certified mountain guides, three avalanche instructors, two ski patrollers, five women, and one national champion randonnee racer.
 Our lead test editor skied every pair in a variety of conditions.
 He made sure to personally test each ski in powder, firm snow, poor snow, steep conditions, and on at least one big mission.
 Learn more about the experience and qualifications of our lead tester here.

 And then we skied.
 A lot.
-Over 500,000 vertical feet, so far (in the four seasons we've been testing backcountry skis).
+Over 1,000,000 vertical feet, so far (in the four seasons we've been testing backcountry skis).
 And testing is continuous and on-going.
-We skied in three U.S. states and two Canadian Provinces.
-We skied over three months and many days out.
+We skied in three U.S. states, two Canadian Provinces and two South American countries.
 We found great snow and poor, steep terrain and mellow.
 We hit rocks and temporarily lost skis in bottomless powder.
 We rode side country at Vail and deep wilderness in the Wind River Range.
-We snagged one of the best powder days in years in California, and skied 15,000 feet of perfect pow one day in the Tetons.
-In the course of testing these skis we rappelled in Silverton and taught Marines in Bridgeport and slid off the summit of the Grand Teton.
+We snagged one of the best powder days in years in California and skied 15,000 feet of perfect pow one day in the Tetons.
+In the course of testing these skis, we rappelled in Silverton and taught Marines in Bridgeport and slid off the summit of the Grand Teton.
 We slogged the entire Wapta Traverse and dropped roadside chutes in the San Juans.
-We had skiers making first descents in Alaska and quick, before work runs on Teton Pass.
-At times our testing team swapped partway through the day in order to compare performance.
+We had skiers making first descents in Alaska and quick before work runs on Teton Pass.
+At times our testing team swapped partway through the day to compare performance.
 We skinned most of the vertical we skied.
 A couple of times we rode chairlifts, and a couple of other times we used car shuttles to get free vertical.